redking/dzr-redux-workshop/exercises/exercise6.md

 const getAlbum = (state, props) => state.albums[props.id]; // Return the album with the given id
 ```

-A memoized selector accepts one or more simple selectors as its first argument, and performs some operation on their return values
+A memorized selector accepts one or more simple selectors as its first argument, and performs some operation on their return values
 in its second argument.

 For example: